chapel-lang/chapel/modules/Channel.md

 	* `send(value : eltType)` : This function waits for a space in the buffer and	sends the `value` to the channel.

-	* `recv(out value : eltType) : bool` : This function waits until the buffer
+	* `recv(out value : eltType) : bool` : This function waits until there is
-	is empty and stores the received entity in `value`.
+	something in the buffer and stores the received entity in `value`.
 It also returns the status i.e., the operation is executed successfully or not.

 	* `close()` : This function is used to close the channel such that no more values will be sent to it.